wavefrontHQ/docs/integrations/apache.md

 Create a file called apache.conf in `/etc/telegraf/telegraf.d`.

 To specify one or more urls to gather metrics from, use `urls`: {% raw %}
 ```
 [[inputs.apache]]
   urls = ["http://<ip>:<port>/server-status?auto"]
 ```
 {% endraw %}

 `urls` is an array of URLs.
 Default is `http://localhost/server-status?auto`.
 Example: {% raw %}
 ```
   urls = ["http://localhost/server-status?auto",
           "http://localhost:8080/server-status?auto"]
 ```
 {% endraw %}

-To use credentials for basic HTTP authentication use `username` and `password`.Example:{% raw %}
+To use credentials for basic HTTP authentication use `username` and `password`.Example:{% raw %}
 ```
 username = <user>
 password = <password>
 ```
 {% endraw %}

 To change the maximum time to receive a response use `response_timeout`.
-Example:{% raw %}
+Example:{% raw %}
 ```
 response_timeout = "<time>s"
 ```
 {% endraw %}

 To use optional SSL configuration parameters, use the properties in the following example: {% raw %}
 ```
 ssl_ca = "/etc/telegraf/ca.pem"
 ssl_cert = "/etc/telegraf/cert.pem"